backmesh/site/docs/intro.md

 ## Hosting

 Backmesh is open source and can be [self hosted](/docs/selfhost) in your own Cloudflare account which includes a generous free tier.
-We also offer a hosted [SaaS](https://app.backmesh.com) with different[pricing plans](https://backmesh.com/pricing/).
+We also offer a hosted [SaaS](https://app.backmesh.com) with different [pricing plans](/pricing).
 LLM API analytics are displayed in the SaaS dashboard only though.

 ## Tutorials